-Parents that are interested in skipping the crib altogether or just want to try something different with their baby should know that there are plenty of crib alternatives and substitutes available.
+Parents who are interested in skipping the crib altogether or just want to try something different with their baby should know that there are plenty of crib alternatives and substitutes available.

-Finding the right crib alternative for you depends on the age of your baby and your preference as a parent.
 As your baby grows, her needs and safety requirements change.
-Most parents that skip the crib start with a co-sleeping system and move to bassinets, travel cribs, and floor beds.
+Most parents who skip the crib start with a co-sleeping system and move to bassinets, travel cribs, and floor beds.

 Depending on your situation, one of these alternatives might be just what you are looking for at this moment for your baby.
 If your baby isn’t here yet, that’s okay too!
 I’ll share my personal story of how we moved from one thing to the next.

 My wife and I are on our third child and have another one on the way.
-With that said, we have had our fair share of experience with getting babies and young children to sleep and we’ve realized that there isn’t necessarily a one-size-fits-all solution for everyone out there.
+Along the way, we’ve realized that there isn’t necessarily a one-size-fits-all solution for everyone out there.

 By the way, I’ve written a whole article on reasons to skip the crib that you can check out here.
 It goes into much more detail and highlights some of my personal story as well.

 Do babies need a crib?

 A baby crib is one of the most commonly found items on any baby registry and most people would consider them to be an essential part of a baby’s nursery and sleep arrangement.

 Despite the popularity of the traditional baby crib, babies do not need a crib to sleep safely or comfortably.